nikku/talks/2025-no-refactoring-issues/index.md

 ---

-### Accidental complexity is inevidable
+### Accidental complexity is inevitable

-The environment in which an application operates changes, rendering UIs outdated and dependencies vulnerable. *An untouched application decays, in code and user experience.*
+The environment in which an application operates changes, rendering UIs outdated and dependencies vulnerable.

+*Even if untouched, an application decays in code and user experience.*

 ---

-### We want to have measures in place to keep our applications in check.
+### We want to have measures to keep our applications in check.

 ---